 Dr. Hashem El-Serag served nine years as chief of the Section of Gastroenterology and Hepatology at Baylor College of Medicine before beginning his service as chair in January 2017.
-While there, the section saw considerable growth and success in its clinical, research and education missions with the recruitment of more than 30 new faculty members and the establishment of multidisciplinary clinical and research programs in inflammatory bowel disease, advanced endoscopy and chronic liver disease, as well as NIH-funded research fellowship training.
+Under his leadership, the section saw considerable growth and success in its missions with the recruitment of more than 30 faculty members and the establishment of multidisciplinary clinical and research programs in inflammatory bowel disease, advanced endoscopy and chronic liver disease, as well as NIH-funded research fellowship training.
 He continues to hold his position as the director of the Texas Medical Center Digestive Disease Center as well as his clinical practice.
-“As an internationally recognized physician-scientist, Dr. El-Serag understands the College’s strategic vision that combines research, clinical and education components,” said Dr. Paul Klotman, president, CEO and executive dean of Baylor College of Medicine.

 Dr. El-Serag has published more than 400 articles in peer-reviewed scientific journals and has contributed to numerous books and reviews related to digestive disorders and hepatology.
 Dr. El-Serag has held more than 50 peer-reviewed research grants and is funded by multiple NIH and Cancer Prevention and Research Institute of Texas grants.
 He has held visiting professorships.
 He served as the editor in chief for Clinical Gastroenterology & Hepatology (2012-2017) and is currently editor-in-chief (through 2019) for the American Gastroenterological Association Journal.